thefoodiee/blackout/README.md

 ### Manual Installation

-Use this guide to install if you're having trouble using the shell commands/installation scripts:

 1. Download this repo as [archive](https://github.com/thefoodiee/oledify/archive/refs/heads/main.zip).
 2. Navigate to the Spicetify's `Themes` directory.
 Use `spicetify path userdata` command to get the path.
 3. In the directory, create a new folder called `blackout`.